Lots of good terns: Bird ready to fly off endangered list

 WASHINGTON (AP) — After 34 years on the endangered species list, a tiny Midwestern bird is ready to fly free of federal protection.

-Once hurt the by the damming of major rivers like the Missouri and before that diminished by hunting for feathers for hats, the interior least tern population has increased tenfold since 1985 to more than 18,000.
+Once diminished by hunting for feathers for hats and hurt by the damming of major rivers like the Missouri, the interior least tern population has increased tenfold since 1985, to more than 18,000.

-The number of nests has jumped from 48 to 480, the U.S. Fish and Wildlife Service said Wednesday in proposing to take the bird off the list.
+The number of colonies has jumped from 48 to 480, said the U.S. Fish and Wildlife Service, which on Wednesday morning planned to propose taking the bird off the list.

 “Delisting is reasonable,” Center for Biological Diversity endangered species director Noah Greenwald said.
 “It shows that when we actually pay attention and care, we can help species and reverse damage we’ve done in the past.
 We can undo part of the damage we’ve done to these rivers.”

-“All around it’s a pretty good news situation,” American Bird Conservancy president Michael Parr said.
+American Bird Conservancy president Michael Parr said: “All around it’s a pretty good news situation.”

 After nearly being hunted to extinction for feathers for women’s hats in the 1800s, the Midwestern population of least terns started doing better until after World War II, Fish and Wildlife Service recovery biologist Paul Hartfield said.
 But then dams, especially on the Missouri River, eliminated the riverside beaches that these tiny birds need.

-Note: This story has been corrected to show that the number of colonies, not nests, has jumped from 48 to 480.